-- 1. gaining a pass (V), an exemption (VR) or a mark of 6.0 or higher for every course in the Bachelor's Honours Programme; - 2.
-The total duration of study of the Bachelor's degree programme and the Bachelor's Honours Programme does not exceed three years, but allowing for any delays officially recognised in accordance with the Graduation Support Scheme (RAS) or TU Delft Profiling Fund Regulations.
+- 1. gaining a pass (V), a mark with the meaning satisfactory or higher, or an exemption (VR) for every course in the Honours Programme; - The total duration of study of the Bachelor's degree programme and the Honours Programme does not exceed three years, but allowing for any delays officially recognised in accordance with the Graduation Support Scheme (RAS) or TU Delft Profiling Fund Regulations.
 In exceptional circumstances, the Board of Examiners can deviate from this time period in favour of the student.